preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/user-management-bp/self-service-users-bp/index.rst

 Self-service
 =============================================

-Using this option you set if users should be able to create Omnia accounts themselves.
-Then you need a request authentication screen where users can create an account.
+Using this option you decide if users should be able to create Omnia accounts themselves.
+You also need a request authentication screen for that purpose.

 If self-service should not be possible in this business profile, you don't have to do anything.
-Th default setting is:
+The default setting is:

 .. image:: self-service-users-bp.png

-If self-service should be possible, select this option and the following settings becomes available:
+If self-service should be possible, select this option and use the following settings:

 .. image:: self-service-users-bp-set.png